igor47/blog/_posts/2016-09-19-the-12v-music-manifesto.md

 I like that the capacitor comes with a built-in volt meter, so I can keep an eye on the charge of the battery and avoid draining it too far.

 Another useful component is [this electronic crossover](http://amzn.to/2cyrk3E).
-It gives better control over the distribution of signal than the built-in crossover in the monoblock amp, and it also allows me to connect an additional amp if I need it.
+It gives better control over the distribution of signal than the built-in crossover in the monoblock amp, and it also allows me to connect an additional amp if I want to run even more speakers.
+I usually configure the sound so that two of the Behringers sit *behind* the DJ but still facing forward, so the DJ gets good monitors but they're still contributing to the party.
+But the crossover makes it easy to connect dedicated monitors if desired.

 Finally, it's helpful to have some power plugs.
 I use [this cigarette lighter block](http://amzn.to/2dc9iVN) to provide USB power, which is nice to charge phones and also to run [little USB lights](http://amzn.to/2dc7WdK) (super-helpful when you need to plug and unplug stuff, or to see the DJ equipment).